15 of the Best Native Wildflowers for the US and Canada

 3. Butterflyweed

-A type of milkweed, butterflyweed has deep orange flower clusters held aloft above dark green foliage.
+A type of milkweed, butterflyweed (Asclepias tuberosa) has deep orange flower clusters held aloft above dark green foliage.

 In Canada, this plant is native to Ontario and Newfoundland, while in the US its native range stretches from New England to Florida, and west to Colorado and Texas.

-Asclepias tuberosa is hardy in Zones 3 to 9, and blooms from May through September.
+This species is hardy in Zones 3 to 9 and blooms from May through September.

 A close up horizontal image of orange butterflyweed (Asclepias tuberosa) growing in the garden.